TypeStrong/ts-loader/README.md

 #### Webpack

-ts-loader was designed for Webpack 1.x.
-All our CI tests run against that.
+ts-loader was originally designed for Webpack 1.
+It still works with webpack 1 but now that webpack 2.2 has shipped, ts-loader will begin to targeting that.
+Our test suites now run nightly against webpack 2.

-Webpack 2.0 is on the way and we're excited.
-If you'd like to see an example setup that works with webpack 2 rc 1 take a look [at our example](examples/webpack2-gulp-react-flux-babel-karma).
+If you'd like to see a setup that works with webpack 2 take a look [at our example](examples/webpack2-gulp-react-flux-babel-karma) or at some of our tests; they all target webpack 2.

 [There's a known "gotcha"](https://github.com/TypeStrong/ts-loader/issues/283) if you are using webpack 2 with the `LoaderOptionsPlugin`.
 If you are faced with the `Cannot read property 'unsafeCache' of undefined` error then you probably need to supply a `resolve` object as below: (Thanks @jeffijoe!)